jameseckler/CS4900SeizureTracker/README.md

 ### Prerequisites

-Android OS Phone or Tablet with 4.4 (KitKat) or newer
+Supported operating systems are >= Android 4.1 (API 16) and >= iOS 9.0.

-Network access, email registration ability
+Network access and email required

 ### Installing